Squidtito/GodotScratch-VM/README.md

 	Sounds (Kinda, some are a static mess or are incorrect in some way or don't play at all) (Maybe some more I'm not thinking about right now)
  # What doesn't work:
+ 	layers (while the implementation is there, it does not work correctly)
 	Custom blocks
 	Text in SVGs
 	While loops